anapaulabtanaka/fracture_network_deepgen/README.md

 ### Files
 In the "data" folder, you will find:

-- Links and nodes for the graph generation with GraphRNN and DDPM
+- Links and nodes for the graph generation with GraphRNN and DDPM - Tsanfleuron
   - Filename: `Tsanfleuron_nodes.dat`
   - Filename: `Tsanfleuron_links.dat`

-- Fracture networks as graphs for the graph generation with GraphRNN and DDPM
+- Fracture networks as graphs for the graph generation with GraphRNN and DDPM - Tsanfleuron
   - Filename: `tsan_largest_cc.pickle`
   - Filename: `tsansimple_largest_cc.pickle`
   - Filename: `3dtsan.pickle`

+- Fracture networks as graphs for the graph generation with GraphRNN and DDPM - Fracture patterns
+  - Filename: `braided.pickle`
+  - Filename: `brick.pickle`
+  - Filename: `diamond.pickle`
+  - Filename: `hexagon.pickle`
+  - Filename: `pavement.pickle`
+  - Filename: `polygonal.pickle`
+  - Filename: `star.pickle`
+  - Filename: `stochastic.pickle`

 ## Deep graph generation